adobe/spectrum-css/.changeset/chatty-lands-attack.md

 The following `--mod` custom properties have been renamed to better reflect how they are used:

 - `--mod-accordion-item-height` has been renamed to `--mod-accordion-item-minimum-height`
-- `--mod-accordion-item-width` has been renamed to `--mod-accordion-item-minimum-width`
 - `--mod-accordion-min-block-size` has been renamed to `--mod-accordion-item-min-block-size`
 - `--mod-accordion-component-edge-to-text` has been renamed to `--mod-accordion-content-padding-inline`

+New mods:

+- `--mod-accordion-animation-duration`
+- `--mod-accordion-edge-to-content-area`
+- `--mod-accordion-item-minimum-width`
+- `--mod-accordion-top-to-disclosure-indicator`